lextrack/SimpleInventoryManagementMAUI/README.md

 Effortlessly manage your inventory, track incoming and outgoing products, view detailed statistics, and keep a history of all transactions.
 Backup your data, restore backups, and easily export your inventory to Excel for further analysis.

+## Instructions for Windows

+- Extract the contents somewhere, in Documents or C:/ is a good idea.
+Never extract the folder to C:/Program Files (x86) or any other system folder.
+- Install Microsoft Windows Desktop Runtime 8.0.12 (x64) (if it is not installed on your system, running the application exe will take you to the website for download and installation).
+- Inside the folder, find the executable InventoryManagementMAUI.exe to use the application.

 <h2 align="center">Captures</h2>
 <p align="left">